UOAF/bms_html_briefing/README.md

 Release should contain Windows and Linux archives with packaged executables.
 These should have no dependencies.

 ## Usage
-In the config.ini file (see the example provided!), set the location of your BMS folder, the desired output folder for the .thml files and your callsign.
+In the config.ini file (see the example provided!), set the location of your BMS folder and your callsign.
 E.g.
 ```
 bms_location = D:\Falcon BMS 4.38
 callsign = wsy